How to Prep Your Cards in Adobe inDesign Hey there! So your team has come up with some sweet graphics, and you are finally ready to prepare your PDF for printing... You've come to the right place. 😉 First thing you'll want to do is purchase and install Adobe inDesign. If you're trying to create a pr

 October 29, 2018

-Introducing Electrical Robots Hey Salvagers, Omar here.
+Hey Salvagers, Omar here.
 Today we are going to be introducing to you all a new type of robot, electrical!
-We actually have talked extensively about the design process of how we created the robots in this post with the…
+We actually have talked extensively about the design process of how we created the robots in this with the electrical robot being…

 peacemaker hero